voxpupuli/puppet-nodejs/README.md

 The USE flags to use for the Node.js package on Gentoo systems.
 Defaults to ['npm', 'snapshot'].

+#### `manage_dep_packages`

+Specify if hte puppet-nodejs module should install dependent packages required by nodejs.
+If you manage these packages elsehwere, set to false.
+Defaults to `true`.

 ## Limitations

 This module has received limited testing on: